BEGINNERS: ‘Joy of Meditation’ courses & group (Sundays & Tuesdays)

 Saturday – Intermediate meditation class (registered students)

 The Saturday session is a drop-in tuition group from 7pm – 9pm with two periods of silent meditation, both around 40 minutes.
 There is a break at 8pm allowing participants either to arrive or leave.
-As an on-going class, this session is open to Centre members and associates only plus those who have recently attended the beginners’ course (no booking is required).
+As an on-going class, this session is open to Centre members and associates only plus those who have completed the beginners’ course (no booking is required).

 ACCESS: Friday open to all, Saturday registered students only.